 I’ve never been one who’s able to leave “good enough” alone, especially when it comes to electronics.
 I like deep bass in my music.
 I outgrew my desire for twin 12-inch subwoofers decades ago, but I still like a deeper sound than what most factory stereo upgrades can give.
 I’ve been satisfied by various single 10-inch subwoofer systems for over 20 years.
 So it was a natural pursuit when I decided I wanted to upgrade my GTI.
 Of course, I “had” to add a ham radio and make the entire installation more complicated than necessary.

-I ran 12V directly from the battery via 4-gauge wire to a 120-amp relay on the driver’s side of the panel.
+I ran 12V directly from the battery via 4-gauge wire to a 120-ampere relay on the driver’s side of the panel.
 The relay is triggered by a voltage controlled switch, the APO3.
-This device allows battery power to feed the rest of the panel so long as its voltage is above 13V, basically any time the car is running or for about 30 minutes after shutdown.
+This device allows battery power to feed the rest of the panel so long as its voltage is above 13V, basically any time the car is running, or for about 30 minutes after shutdown.
 Once the battery voltage falls below a preset threshold (I can set it for 13.05, 12.7, 12.1, or 11.8 volts) for a preset time (0, 5, 10, or 20 minutes), the 120A relay loses its trigger until the car is restarted and has run for a few seconds.
 The APO3 assures good battery health and no surprises as a result of a dead battery (been there, done that).
-From the relay, 12V travels to a fuse block with circuits for the amplifier, a “Super Booster,” an Icom ID-5100D VHF/UHF digital amateur radio transceiver, a Raspberry Pi3 w/DV-Mega (not pictured), a 400W pure sine wave voltage inverter, and a second APO3 (which is set to power the EQL and switch the amp only when the car is running).
+From the relay, 12V travels to a fuse block with circuits for the amplifier, a “Super Booster,” an Icom ID-5100A VHF/UHF digital amateur radio transceiver, a Raspberry Pi3 mini-computer w/DV-Mega (not pictured), a 400W pure sine wave voltage inverter, and a second APO3 (which is set to power the EQL and switch the amp only when the car is running).
 It’s overkill for my application, but it should never act as a weak link in the system.